RTF to PDF Converter

 RTF to PDF Conversion Explained

-Converting .RTF (Rich Text Format) to .PDF (Portable Document Format) changes a reflowable, editable text document into a fixed-layout, read-only document.
+Converting .RTF (Rich Text Format) to .PDF (Portable Document Format) changes a flowable, editable text document into a fixed-layout, read-only file.
 People convert RTF to PDF to freeze the document layout, embed fonts, and ensure the file looks identical on any device or printer.

 Typical Tasks and Users